ism90/morse-translator/README.md

 ### To Do

 - [ ] Fix for blank space when copying and pasting morse back over?
 Currenty need to manually remove blank line for it to work properly
-- [ ] Fix removing first character that start with a "."
 - [ ] Function naming Best Practices
 - [ ] Button hover effects
-- [x] Animation for header text? - typewriter entry
+- [ ] Sound only works correctly when English is inputted in value box

 ---